EXPERT ADVICE

 A professional roofer will be able to help you get to the cause of the leak, but you can also get up and inspect the roof yourself if you’re keen to try a little DIY.

-Here’s how to detect the source of your leak:
+Here’s a step-by-step guide for how to detect the source of your leak:

-- Keep an eye out for areas with steam drifting upwards – this could be the source of your leak, as heat is released from underneath.
+Keep an eye out for areas with steam drifting upwards (heat is released from underneath)

-- Look out for spots surrounded by a ring of dirt – this suggests that there was previously pooling water there.
+Look for spots surrounded by a ring of dirt (showing a sign of pooling water)

-- Use a hosepipe to gently spray the area you suspect is responsible for the leak.
+Gently spray the area you suspect is responsible for the leak

-- If no water finds its way down, head back up to your roof and try a different spot.
+If no outcome, try again - head back up to your roof and try a different spot

-While you’re up on the roof, it’s also worth checking the whole thing over to make sure there’s no other damage that could cause more roof leaks in the future.
+While you’re up on the roof, it’s also worth checking the whole thing over.
+You want to make sure there’s no other damage that could cause more roof leaks in the future.

 How to fix a leaking flat roof